MDeus-ai/PlantVision/README.md

 ---
 ## 🛠️ Model Details
-- **Model Architecture:** EfficientNetB3, pre-trained on ImageNet and fine-tuned for this task.
+- **Model Architecture** The system uses a family of EfficientNet models introduced in the paper, [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946), pre-trained on ImageNet and fine-tuned for this task.

 - **Dataset:** The model was trained on the [link to datasets](link_to_dataset), which contains over 54,000 images of healthy and diseased plant leaves.
 <p align="center">
   <img src="outputs/confusion_matrix.png" alt="Confusion Matrix">